seasalt-ai/docs/source/speech/seavoice_restful_apis_tutorial.rst

     - ``"language"``: Currently supported languages: `zh-TW`, `en-US`
     - ``"sample_rate"``: sample rate of the audio, e.g. 16000, 44100.
 Make sure this matches your audio.
     - ``"itn"``: whether to run inverse text normalisation and punctuation to recognition result, e.g. "mister" becomes "mr."
-    - ``"contexts"``: boost certain hotwords and/or phrases for recognition, and also rewrite certain spoken forms to a specific written form.
-Note that the rewrite will be applied to all occurences of that spoken form.
-Also, if a certain sentence is expected, you can also boost the whole sentence, e.g. "Hello World"
+    - ``"contexts"``: a json dict to boost certain hotwords and/or phrases for recognition, and optionally rewrite certain spoken forms to a specific written form.
+Each key is a word/phrase for context biasing; each corresponding value is an optional dict containing a key 'rewrite' which maps to a list of possible spoken forms that will be rewritten to the written form (the key).
+In the above example, the word "seasalt" will be boosted and all occurences of "sea salt" and "c salt" will be rewritten to the capitalised "Seasalt".
+Also, if a certain sentence is expected, you can also boost the whole sentence, e.g. "Seasalt is an AI company"

 - start recognition command: sending audio data for recognition